Installing OpenVox Edit

 puppetdb::master::config::terminus_package: openvoxdb-termini

-Note that this will cause errors if the OpenVox repositories are not available (using one of the methods above).
+Note that you will need to have the OpenVox repositories available (using one of the methods above) for this to work properly.
 If the OpenVox repositories are available, this will cause Puppet to be removed and OpenVox to be installed.

 Sponsorship